NVIDIA GeForce RTX 4000 Series Release Date, Price, Specs

 There are also rumors circulating regarding RTX 4090 Ti and RTX 4000 Titan GPUs.
 Whether these GPUs actually exist, we still don’t know for certain.

-By 2024, they believe they will have Ampere Next Next ready, which is supposedly the RTX 5000 series.
+If you’re looking for the next generation, by 2024, NVIDIA claims they will have Ampere Next Next ready, which is supposedly the RTX 5000 series.

 Nvidias 5 year plan